 Figure 1 Two-dimensional laser cutting machine

 Figure 2 3D laser cutting machine

-It can be applied to “cutting instead of drilling” for process equipment holes, saving the time of the drilling process, improving production efficiency, and saving the production cost of drilling template.
+Aside from conventional laser cutting and blanking, laser cutting technology offers advantages in circular hole cutting, reserved process gaps, and process model production.
+It can be applied to “cutting instead of drilling” for process equipment holes, saving time during the drilling process, improving production efficiency, and reducing the cost of drilling templates.

 3.2 Application of laser processing technology in welding

 Most traditional welding techniques used in construction machinery involve gas shielded welding, submerged arc welding or argon arc welding.
 However, these methods often result in quality defects such as excessive splatter and distortion.
 Additionally, the welding arc light and dust can pose a risk to the operator’s physical and mental health.

 With technological advancements, industrial product manufacturers have been working to improve welding quality, efficiency, and reduce manual labor in construction machinery welding processes.
 They have gradually introduced concepts from the automotive industry such as body-in-white robot welding, assembly lines, and flexible manufacturing.